Omni-guides/Wabbajack-Modlist-Linux/README.md

 # Skyrim + Wabbajack Modlist + Linux (+Deck?)
 A combination of posts from the Wabbjack Discord that I used to get WJ modlists running under Linux.
+This may also work on the SteamDeck, but I dont have mine yet to test with.

+## THIS IS A WORK IN PROGRESS

 After following [steps taken by Wabbajack discord user @Pine](https://discord.com/channels/605449136870916175/839082262552510484/1001667720267440148) I performed the following on my Linux laptop (Fedora) and also on my Linux Desktop (Garuda) to get this working via Steam.
 The process should be largely the same for most distros.
 Until there is a method or version of Wabbajack that runs under Linux, for this you require a Windows system to run the Wabbajack application and perform the initial download of the Wabbajack modlist you want to use.
 For this example, I used the Septimus 3 modlist.